Things You Can’t Miss in Central Otago!

 6. Hike the Roy’s Peak Track in Wanaka

 One of the most popular hiking trails in the Central Otago region is Roy’s Peak and for good reason.
 Get some sensational views of Lake Wanaka and the Mt Aspiring National Park from atop the peak.
-The walk is a full day 56-hour return walk takes you along farmland to exposed hillsides and eventually to the all-encompassing views of Roy’s Peak.
+The walk is a full day 5 to 6-hour return walk takes you along farmland to exposed hillsides and eventually to the all-encompassing views of Roy’s Peak.
 See our other Wanaka favourites in 10 Wanaka Must-Dos.

 Location: Roy’s Peak, Mt Aspiring Road, Wanaka.